 Of course, to play in true Rolling Stones style, you might want to substitute D5, A5, and G5.
 If you feel inclined to venture into soloing, here’s a demonstration (Video below right) with tablature so you can follow along.

 It’s only fitting that the last on our easy rock songs list is by Buddy Holly, one of the most pivotal figures in the shaping of rock as a genre.
 “It’s So Easy” (Video below left) might not sound exactly like a rock as we know it today, but in hearing the song, it’s easy to see how Buddy Holly’s music gave way to modern rock.

-Luckily, just like its name, this Buddy Holly song is definitely easy to learn.
-In terms of chords, you'll just need A, E, D, and B7.
+Luckily, this Buddy Holly song is easy to learn just like its name.
+In terms of chords, you’ll just need A, E, D, and B7.
 This play-along tutorial (Video below right) shows you the chords and offers an example strumming pattern.
 Of course, as you shape your own style, feel free to experiment with different patterns to put your own twist on the song.

 Ready To Learn More?

 Whether you want to jump into Rolling Stones-style rock ‘n roll, learn to play like Eric Clapton, explore alternative rock music, or even start recording your debut album, an online learning program for guitar can help.
 If you’re a beginner guitarist, you can get a solid foundation as you learn how to play guitar.